Network Services 3

 We held an initial pre-market engagement for suppliers on 2 November 2021.
 These were followed by topical workshops to offer suppliers an opportunity to inform our thinking about this agreement, and help identify areas of improvement.

-The last industry day was held on the 16 of June 2022 to share an overview of the inventory of proposals put forward by the industry through these workshops.
+The last industry day was held on the 16 of June 2022 and shared an overview of the inventory of proposals put forward by the industry through these workshops.
 View presentation from the industry day.

 The following documents capture the list of recommendations submitted by the industry, following Network Services 3 (NS3) consultations on the key topics of interest.